VoxeLibre/VoxeLibre/CONTRIBUTING.md

 #### Sounds
 MineClone2 currently does not have a consistent way to handle sounds.
-The sounds in the game come from different sources, like the SnowZone ressource pack or minetest_game.
+The sounds in the game come from different sources, like the SnowZone resource pack or minetest_game.
 Unfortunately, MineClone2 does not play a sound in every situation you would get one in Minecraft.
 Any help with sounds is greatly appreciated, however if you add new sounds you should probably work together with a programmer, to write the code to actually